ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 * Use liquibase properties files to specify the JDBC connection, and input / output file names.

-* Use liquibase contexts to control which changesets in a changelog should be executed for an operation (clean and populate data, environment-specific operations, version-specific upgrade, etc).
+* Use liquibase `contexts` to control which changesets in a changelog should be executed for a maven profile operation.
+Multiple contexts can be assigned to any changeset, and can be specified when executing changelogs.
+For this reason, contexts can be used to isolate database operations for almost any use-case.

+	It is worth noting that Liquibase also provides `labels`.
+These are functionally equivalent to contexts, but allow _expressions_ to aid in determining which changesets will be included in an operation.
+Unless absolutely necessary, the use of labels is discouraged due to the complexity and risk that they can introduce.

+	A couple use-case examples:

+	* version: changesets executed for specific release or snapshot versions

+	* environment: changesets executed differently in each environment (dev, test, prod)

+	* data: clean / add different data for different uses (test, UAT, etc)

 Both the Liquibase and Spring documentation are very brief and somewhat vague about how to integrate Liquibase into a Spring Boot project.
 Furthermore, as Liqiobase matures and Spring follows with its integrations, handling of Liquibase behaviors and properties is a moving target - there are significant discrepancies between minor spring-boot point releases.
 As a result, **every source of information about Liquibase integration must be understood in the context of the version of Liquibase and Spring / Spring Boot** used in the discussion or article.